codingfogey/fontawesome-bundle/README.md

     },
     ...

-There is also a command to generate a customized `fontawesome.less` file to incorporate your customized `variables.less` file:
+There is also a command to generate a customized `fontawesome.less` or `fontawesome.scss` file to incorporate your customized `variables.less` or `_variables.scss` file:

     app/console codingfogey:fontawesome:generate